Estate Planning May Seem Like No Fun But It Has To Be Done!

 Robin Sutton of BasicFunerals.ca has some great advice:

-Tip 7: Seniors Take Heart - Life Insurance Can Help You Finance Your Final Expenses - Policy Architects
+Tip 7: Life Insurance Can Help You Finance Your Final Expenses

-Unfortunately a LOT of people wait until later in life to do their estate planning.
+Unfortunately, many people wait until later in life to plan an estate.
 This ultimately means they have less time to save cash for their final wishes.

-At Policy Architects we deal with a lot of elderly clients that are looking to get something set up quickly and affordably…
+At Policy Architects, we work with many elderly clients who want to set something up quickly and affordably.

 …and I am here to say that it’s not too late!

-There are some incredible products out there that enable people on limited budgets with health conditions to take out small permanent policies that don’t break the bank.
+Some incredible products enable people with health conditions who have limited budgets to take out small permanent policies that are affordable.

 Health issues are expected and won’t put you out of the running.
-Even if you’ve had a brush with cancer there are carriers that will provide coverage.
+Even if you’ve had a brush with cancer, some carriers will provide coverage.

-Many of our clients are pleasantly surprised that even with their health issues, they qualify for the most affordable, Tier 1, coverage.
+Many of our clients are pleasantly surprised to learn that they qualify for the most affordable Tier 1 coverage even with their health issues.

 Don't Let Medical Issues Scare You Off Life Insurance

-In these types of situations, all insurers impose a two-year waiting period on the coverage.
+In these situations, all insurers impose a two-year waiting period on coverage.
 That means if you pass away due to natural causes before the period elapses, your beneficiaries will NOT receive the death benefit.

-As you can see, there are nuances to every situation.
-This is why it’s important to consult an experienced independent insurance agent.
+As you can see, every situation has nuances.
+This is why it’s essential to consult an experienced independent insurance agent.

-At Policy Architects can shop your details to multiple carriers to find you the most affordable coverage with the best guarantees.
+At Policy Architects, you can shop your details for multiple carriers to find the most affordable coverage with the best guarantees.
 Failure to do this may result in you overpaying thousands of dollars over the life of your policy.

 Estate Planning Is IMPORTANT!
 Plan Today

-I encourage all of my clients to get their estate planning needs in order when they are young and healthy.
-Waiting until you are on deaths doorstep isn’t the best plan.
+I encourage all my clients to get their estate planning needs in order when they are young and healthy.
+Waiting until you are on death’s doorstep isn’t the best plan.

 The thing is, accidents happen – heart attacks and strokes aren’t planned.
-If you take care of the details before there’s a problem your family will thank you.
+If you take care of the details before a problem, your family will thank you.

-Funerals are very expensive and if you have debts it can really diminish how much you leave your loved ones…
+Funerals are costly, and if you have debts, this can diminish the amount you leave your loved ones.

-….and if you pass away intestate there are delays and serious costs involved.
+….and if you pass away intestate, there are delays and severe costs involved.

-Hey, if you are one of the lucky ones and have an estate this isn’t a no brainer.
-It’s important to get advice from people like the estate stars above to make sure you’ve covered all your bases.
+Hey, if you are one of the lucky ones and have an estate, this isn’t a no-brainer.
+Getting advice from people like the estate stars above is vital to ensure you’ve covered all your bases.

-As for Policy Architects – life insurance is a wonderful tool for estate planning.
-It can be used to take care of children with special needs, keep your business running after a tragedy, leave a gift to a charity or a loved one…
+As for Policy Architects, life insurance is a wonderful tool for estate planning.
+It can be used to care for children with special needs, keep your business running after a tragedy, leave a gift to a charity or a loved one, and more.

-…or simply to pay for your funeral.
-Call us today we can help.
+…or to pay for your funeral.
+Call us today.
+We can help.